AlejandroPqLz/nvidia-gpu-tensorflow/README.md

 This repository is a step-by-step guide for using NVIDIA GPU's on Windows (WSL2) and Linux (Ubuntu) and MacOs GPU's with **TensorFlow**.

 It includes the installation of the necessary drivers, CUDA and cuDNN libraries, and the configuration of the environment to use the GPU with TensorFlow.
-Also, it includes the a [.devcontainer](./.devcontainer) congifuration folder to use as a template to develop your own TensorFlow project with GPU support and a [setup.py](./setup.py) file to install the external dependencies of the project.
+Also, it includes the a [.devcontainer](./.devcontainer) congifuration folder to use as a template to develop your own TensorFlow project with GPU support in Docker and a [setup.py](./setup.py) file to install the external dependencies of the project.

-Even though the .devcontainer folder and the setup.py file are templates, they are ready to use for a TensorFlow project with GPU support.
+Even though the **.devcontainer** folder and the **setup.py** file are templates, they are ready to use for a TensorFlow project with GPU support by just following the steps in the guide.
+Just check them before using them to make sure they are compatible with your project and to add your info to the setup.py file, if using one, and .devcontainer file.

 ## :bookmark_tabs: Guide Structure